Vivi-yd/Python-Codes/POCnotes.md

 ####Generators:

-* Is an "Iterator", where a sequences of value is generated, just like a List, but differ from list in that, the whole
+* Is an *Iterator*, where a sequences of value is generated, just like a List, but differ from list in that, the whole
-* sequences DOES NOT get produced all at once before iteration starts to initiate, rather, the value gets produce as iteration progresses.
+* sequences **DOES NOT** get produced all at once before iteration starts to initiate, rather, the value gets produce as iteration progresses.

 * Generator Expression (*do not confuse with List Comprehension*):

 **A list comprehension** : `print "max in list:", max([num * 2 - 3 for num in range(7)])`
 *This expression generates a list before getting feed into the "max" function.

 **A generator expression** : `print "max in gen:", max(num * 2 - 3 for num in range(7))`
-		*in this case "max" function takes in a value whenever it gets generated, not taking the whole list.
+* in this case "max" function takes in a value whenever it gets generated, not taking the whole list.

 * Generator Function: contains the `yeild`, which unlike `return`, do not ends the function, but instead, gives or *yeild* a value and continue to run the function until is told to stop.

-**However, Generator Function CAN contain `return` in order to stop the program.**
+*However, Generator Function **CAN** contain `return` in order to stop the program.

 ####Stacks and Queues: